digi-ron/AU-Falcon-SPUD-Project/Engine/FuelFilter/FuelFilter.md

     <!-- TODO add pic -->

-1. jack the car up from the passenger side, and get under the car.
+1. Jack the car up from the passenger side, and get under the car.
 If available, use penetrating fluid on the engine side of the filter, where the line screws into the filter.

 1. Use the 2 screwdrivers, or if available the fuel line removal tool, to press the spring inside the fuel line end coming from the fuel tank, and remove the tank lines